mantax559/user-activeness-analyzer/README.md

 - **Matplotlib**: For creating charts to visualize activity.
 - **Rich**: For formatted console output (optional).

+## Simulation Mode for Easier Setup

+If you're struggling to set up the application on a VirtualBox machine:

+Our app comes with a **Simulation Mode** to make your life easier while you're getting things running.
+Here's how it works:

+### What's Simulation Mode?
+- **Enabled by default**: The constant `SIMULATION_MODE` is set to `True`.
+- **Test Data**: When enabled, the app will use data from the `test_data/` directory (so you don’t need real logs to get started).
+- **Real Data**: If you’re ready to switch to actual log files, just set `SIMULATION_MODE` to `False` in the configuration.

+### How to Check/Change the Mode 🛠️
+1. Open the main.py file where `SIMULATION_MODE` is defined.
+2. Change the constant to True or False
+3. Save the file and restart the application.

+### Why Use Simulation Mode?
+- Avoids headaches when setting up on a virtual machine.
+- Helps you test the app’s functionality without needing real-world data right away.
+- Perfect for learning and debugging before going live.

+So go ahead, use Simulation Mode to get started hassle-free, and feel confident when you're ready to switch to real data.

 ## Setup Instructions

 ### 1. Set up Ubuntu on VirtualBox